Betty Newkirk Seimes

-Elizabeth Newkirk Seimes was an American clubwoman who served as the 27th President General of the Daughters of the American Revolution.
+Elizabeth Newkirk Seimes (died January 25, 1990) was an American clubwoman who served as the 27th President General of the Daughters of the American Revolution.

 Personal life

-Betty was born in Wilmington, Delaware, on 8 July 1901 and died 24 March 1990 in Easton, Maryland.
+Elizabeth Newkirk Seimes was born in Wilmington, Delaware.
 She attended Alexis I. duPont High School and Goldey Wilmington Commercial College (now Goldey–Beacom College).
 Betty married Erwin F Seimes, who died in 1970, and both are buried in Gracelawn Memorial Park in New Castle, DE.
 Betty worked as a secretary and office manager for Allied Kid Company of Wilmington and as the executive secretary for Governor Richard C. McMullen, from 1937 to 1941.
+She died of heart failure on January 25, 1990, in Easton, Maryland.

 DAR Membership

 Seimes was elected DAR President General in 1968, having joined the DAR the Cooch's Bridge Chapter of Delaware in 1938.
 She helped organize the Colonel David Hall Chapter in Lewes, DE, 1951.
 She served as State Regent of Delaware, Recording Secretary General, and First Vice President General.
 She received the Sons of the American Revolution Gold Good Citizenship Medal in 1977 from the Delaware State Society.